Advice on choosing a school, find a school near you on our interactive maps, learn about how catchment areas work and find which you live in.

 - Different types of schools have different values, teaching methods and admissions policies.
 Some schools have specialist services for children with special educational needs.
 Find out more about the different types of school here.

 - Most schools receive regular visits by inspectors from the Office for Standards in Education, Children’s Services and Skills, or Ofsted, which publishes regular inspection reports online.
 You can search for Ofsted reports by postcode, town or area.
+Ofsted is changing the way it inspects schools with a new education inspection framework.

 - If your child has special educational needs or disabilities, it’s a good idea to look at the school’s SEN Information Report, as this explains their ethos and approach to meeting the needs of children with SEND.
 You can find this on the school’s own website, where you will also find lots of other useful information.
 There is more advice about choosing a school for parents of children with SEND here.